Skinde/Poesia/README.md

 # Poesia
-To compile (and run) use:
-python main.py
+Poesia is a library that makes using the Pygame library easier by removing tedious functions and adding new objects.

+To use simply import poesia into your main project file.

 requirements:
-pygame (pip install pygame)
+Pygame (pip install pygame)
-python 3.9.2
+Python 3.9.2

-Its a 2D rouge like game